 If someone is making you feel guilty, watch out!
 You could be dealing with a person who wants to manipulate you for their own benefit.

 Making someone else feel guilty is one of the easiest ways to get something done.
-Guilt has enormous power and can be used both for or against you.
+Guilt has enormous power and can be used both for and against you.

 Guilt is the feeling that makes you believe you’ve done something wrong, that you haven’t adjusted to what’s expected of you, and you need to fix that somehow.